 For the automotive industry, excellence in supply chain management has long been a critical capability.
 The principles of Lean Production and Just-In-Time delivery pioneered by Toyota in the 1950s depended for their success on close, collaborative relationships with suppliers.

 And Toyota’s innovative ideas didn’t just transform quality and productivity in the sector, they also boosted resilience and responsiveness.
 When the successive oil crises of the 1970s drove collapses in U.S. car sales, Toyota was quick to meet the emerging demand for smaller, more fuel-efficient vehicles.
-Between 1971 and 1981, the Japanese company tripled its market share in the country.
+Between 1971 and 1981, Toyota tripled its market share in the country.

 By the end of the 20th century, the rest of the global automotive industry was aligning itself with Toyota’s approach.
 But as the Just-In-Time philosophy became the standard for the sector, emerging trends began to test the effectiveness of the approach.
 Greater product complexity, the globalization of production and the emergence of new markets such as India and China led to significant increases in the complexity and footprint of supply chains.